 Where’s walrus?
-Scientists seek public ‘detectives’ to spot giant animals from space
+Scientists seek public ‘detectives’ to spot giant animals from space.

 The animals are feeling the effects of climate change, the WWF warned, with their Arctic habitat and polar region warming almost three times faster than the rest of the world.
 The hunkering mammals rely on sea ice to rest, breed and feed — but it is fast melting.
 Roughly 13 percent of summer sea ice is disappearing per decade, according to the WWF.

-If the ice disappears, the animals could be forced to rest on land instead, which means they would need to swim further and expend more energy to reach their food.
+If the ice disappears, the animals could be forced to rest on land instead, which means they would need to swim farther and expend more energy to reach their food.
 They also predominantly give birth on the ice, so congregating on land could lead to dangerous overcrowding with fatal consequences, the conservation charity added.

 The hefty animals need their thick fat layer to stay alive amid freezing temperatures, with both the male and females having large tusks for fighting, defense against predators such as polar bears and to haul themselves into the water.
 The animals can live to be around 40 years old and are easily spooked, being highly susceptible to noise and disturbances, which can trigger stampedes.
-The use of distant satellites to monitor swaths of hard-to-reach land is aimed also at not disturbing the animals.
+The use of distant satellites to monitor swaths of hard-to-reach land is also aimed at not disturbing the animals.

-“Assessing walrus populations by traditional methods is very difficult as they live in extremely remote areas … satellite images can solve this problem as they can survey huge tracts of coastline,” said Hannah Cubaynes, research associate at the British Antarctic Survey.
+“Assessing walrus populations by traditional methods is very difficult, as they live in extremely remote areas. … Satellite images can solve this problem as they can survey huge tracts of coastline,” said Hannah Cubaynes, research associate at the British Antarctic Survey.

 “However, doing that for all the Atlantic and Laptev walrus will take huge amounts of imagery, too much for a single scientist or small team, so we need help from thousands of citizen scientists to help us learn more about this iconic animal.”

-In addition to melting ice, climate change is also causing the Arctic ocean to become more acidic, as it absorbs carbon dioxide, the WWF said, making it harder for animals that walruses feed off like clams, sea snails and crabs, to thrive.
+In addition to melting ice, climate change is also causing the Arctic ocean to become more acidic, as it absorbs carbon dioxide, the WWF said, making it harder for animals that walruses feed off such as clams, sea snails and crabs, to thrive.

-A major study earlier this week concluded that global warming has affected 80 percent of the world’s land area, with events such as crop failures, floods and heat waves allowing scientists to make a solid link between escalating climate extremes and human activities.
+A major study published earlier this week concluded that global warming has affected 80 percent of the world’s land area, with events such as crop failures, floods and heat waves allowing scientists to make a solid link between escalating climate extremes and human activities.

-Climate change has also topped the political agendas of many world leaders this year, especially in Britain, which is due to host the United Nations’s COP26 climate summit next month in Glasgow, Scotland, with adapting to “protect communities and natural habitats” against climate change one of the conference’s four key goals.
+Climate change has also topped the political agendas of many world leaders this year, especially in Britain, which is due to host the United Nations’ COP26 climate summit in a few weeks in Glasgow, Scotland, with adapting to “protect communities and natural habitats” against climate change as one of the conference’s four key goals.

 WWF said current walrus population figures were hard to know but estimated there were around 25,000 Atlantic and 200,000 Pacific walruses in the wild, the two most common types.